Kimitzu/kimitzu-go/README.md

 ## Updating

-You can either pull in remote changes as normal or run `go get -u github.com/kimitzu-foundation/kimitzu-go`.
+You can either pull in remote changes as normal or run `go get -u -v github.com/kimitzu/kimitzu-go`.

 ## Usage